bigbluebutton/bbb-install/README.md

 # bbb-install

-`bbb-install.sh` is a script that lets you [install](http://docs.bigbluebutton.org/install/install.html) [BigBlueButton 2.0](http://docs.bigbluebutton.org/overview/overview.html) in about 15 minutes (depending on the internet speed of your server).
+`bbb-install.sh` is a shell script that lets you install [BigBlueButton 2.0](http://docs.bigbluebutton.org/overview/overview.html) with a single command.

+`bbb-install.sh` automates the [installation steps](http://docs.bigbluebutton.org/install/install.html) for setting up BigBlueButton 2.0.
+Depending on the internet speed of your server, the command can finish in about 15 minutes.

-You can install BigBlueButton 2.0 with a single command and have it configured to listen to the server's external IP address:
+For example, to install BigBlueButton 2.0 on a Ubuntu 16.04 64-bit server and configure BigBlueButton to listen to the server's external IP address:

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200
 ~~~

-`bbb-install.sh` requires a Ubuntu 16.04 64-bit server that meets (or exceeds) BigBlueButton 2.0's [minimal requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements).
-In addition, if your server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you need to configure the firewall to forward [specific ports](#configuring-the-firewall) to pass through to the internal BigBlueButton server.
+If the server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will also need to configure the firewall to forward [specific connections](#configuring-the-firewall) to pass through to the internal BigBlueButton server for it to work.

-When the installation finishes, you'll see a message that gives you a URL to test the server.
+When the script finishes, you'll see a message that gives you a URL to test the server.

 ~~~
 # Warning: The API demos are installed and accessible from: